 Middle District Election Officer Appointed

-United States Attorney for the Middle District of Georgia, Charles E. Peeler, announced Wednesday, October 31, 2018 that Assistant United States Attorney (AUSA) Charles W. “Chuck” Byrd will lead the efforts of his Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 4, 2014, general elections.
-AUSA Byrd has been appointed to serve as the District Election Officer (DEO) for the Middle District of Georgia, and in that capacity is responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+MACON: United States Attorney for the Middle District of Georgia, Charles E. Peeler, announced Wednesday, October 31, 2018 that Assistant United States Attorney (AUSA) Todd P. Swanson will lead office efforts in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2018 general election.
+AUSA Swanson has been appointed to serve as the District Election Officer (DEO) for the Middle District of Georgia, and in that capacity is responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

 In addition, the FBI will have special agents available in field offices and resident agencies throughout the country to receive allegations of election fraud and other election abuses on Election Day.
 The Albany FBI resident agency can be reached at (229) 434-1489; the Athens FBI resident agency can be reached at (706) 549-6477; the Columbus FBI resident agency can be reached at (706) 596-9603; the Macon FBI resident agency can be reached at (478) 745-1271; and the Valdosta FBI resident agency can be reached at (229) 247-2292.

-United States Attorney Moore said, “Ensuring free and fair elections depends in large part on the cooperation of the American electorate.
-It is imperative that those who have specific information about discrimination or election fraud make that information available immediately to my Office, the FBI, or the Civil Rights Division of the Department of Justice,” said U. S. Attorney Peeler.
+“To ensure a free and fair election, it is imperative that those who have specific information about discrimination or election fraud make that information available immediately to my Office, the FBI, or the Civil Rights Division of the Department of Justice,” said U. S. Attorney Peeler.